Are Saunas and Ice Baths Good for Recovery?

 Let’s take a look at what they had to say.

-Importance of Recovery
+Importance of Recovery in Weight Training

-Take a look at Mike Mentzer, who was a Golden Era bodybuilder and one of the most massive guys to grace the stage back then, he only trained three days a week.
+Take a look at Mike Mentzer, who was a Golden Era bodybuilder and one of the most massive competitors to grace the stage back then, he only trained three days a week.
 Many of the best powerlifting and hypertrophy training programs also only involve 3-5 days a week of training, allowing multiple days for recovery.

 That being said, recovery is crucial for your overall progression, no matter what you are training for, and the different methods that you use to do so can largely impact how your body adapts.